JulienPeignon/NER-dutch-colonial-archives/README.md

-# **Unsilencing Colonial Archives — Transformer Edition**
+# **Unsilencing Colonial Archives — Transformer Edition** 🚀
-_Replicating and extending the ideas from “Unsilencing Colonial Archives via Automated Entity Recognition”  with a custom Transformer architecture._
+_Replicating and extending the ideas from [“Unsilencing Colonial Archives via Automated Entity Recognition”](https://arxiv.org/abs/2210.02194) with a custom Transformer architecture._

-## Overview
+## Overview 📜
-This repository showcases an experimental replication of the approach presented in [*Unsilencing Colonial Archives via Automated Entity Recognition*] , using a **self-programmed Transformer** to detect various entities (including named and unnamed persons) in historical VOC (Dutch East India Company) testament texts.
+This repository showcases an experimental replication of the approach presented in [“Unsilencing Colonial Archives via Automated Entity Recognition”](https://arxiv.org/abs/2210.02194), using a **self-programmed Transformer** to detect various entities (including named and unnamed persons) in historical VOC (Dutch East India Company) testament texts.

 The original paper proposes a tailor-made annotation typology to tackle challenging archival data, spotlighting how automation can **broaden access** to marginalized voices often left out of conventional archival indexes.
-Here, instead of relying on off-the-shelf models, we’re **rolling our own** Transformer.
+Here, instead of relying on off-the-shelf models, we’re **rolling our own** Transformer 🛠️.

-## Project Structure

-## Project Structure
+## Project Structure 🗂️

 ```plaintext
 ├── data/